 3-day workshop “Crimp and Create”

 This is an on-loom workshop taking fiber in a new direction by creating “crimp cloth.”
-Using a variation of woven shibori for both warp and weft, learn to create fabric with permanently crimped designs that hold their memory even when washed.
-Participants will draft, weave, and crimp their samples in class to discover the endless possibilities.
-Learn how the fabric can be used for entire garments as well as for permanent pleating to replace knitted ribbing for a sweater or to add a knit look to the collar area of a jacket.
-The three-day workshop includes garment design and sewing instruction.
-No dyeing involved.
+Learn to create fabric with permanently crimped designs that hold their memory even when washed.
+Apply this stash-busting technique to any threading and learn the thought process that will lead to endless possibilities for creating magic cloth.
+Participants will draft, weave, and crimp their samples in class.
+Learn how the fabric can be used for one-size-fits-all garments that flatter any figure, scarves and shawls that won’t slide off your shoulders, and knit-look ribbing for a sweater or jacket collar.
+Garment design and sewing tips are included.
 Advanced beginner and beyond.

 2-day workshop “Crimp and Create”